AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/tokens/managing-my-tokens.md

 >[!CAUTION]
 >
 >When you delete a My Token, make sure you aren't referencing it in any asset.
-A blank space will display in any place it's referenced if deleted.&nbsp;
+A blank space will display in any place it's referenced if deleted.

 1. Right-click the **My Token.** Select **Delete Token.**